TheNethOfMe/Data-Structures-and-Algorithms/data-structures/trees/README.md

 You can view the demo by running `dotnet run` from the trees directory.
 This also features a full test suite which can be run with the `dotnet test` command from the TestTrees directory.

+### BinaryTree
-The Tree class contains methods to perform a various Depth-first search methods.
-These methods are..
+The BinaryTree class contains methods to perform a various Depth-first search methods.
+These methods are Pre-Order, In-Order, and Post-Order.
+It also has an Add method to add nodes to the BinaryTree.

-### PreOrder

-Displays the Root node first.

-### InOrder

-Displays the Root node second.

-### PostOrder
+### BinarySearchTree

-Displays the Root node last.
+The BinarySearchTree class has methods to add Nodes to the tree and search the tree for a Node with a specific value.